 K Force caters for students who are interested in developing knowledge and skills in a wide range of areas from mechanical engineering and programming to graphical design and video production.
 K Force offers numerous leadership opportunities and will equip motivated students with the skills of engineering.
 The activity can be pursued as an extracurricular activity and can also be integrated into the Engineering Design subject from Year 10 onwards.

-K Force students meet after school in the Technology Block Terms 1, 2, 3 and 4; Tuesdays, Wednesdays Thursdays and Friday after school (3:30 pm – 5:00 pm).
+K Force students meet after school in the Technology Block all year round.
+The activity runs on Tuesdays, Wednesdays Thursdays and Friday after school (3:30 pm – 5:00 pm).
 Later sessions are organised as required to meet competition and event requirements.
-Students are not expected to be present at all sessions but 2 sessions (or 3-4 hours per week) is required to gain significant benefit.
+Students are not expected to be present at all sessions but, 2 sessions (or 3-4 hours per week) is required to gain significant benefit.
 Students who are unable to attend any of the monthly VEX Robotics competitions on Saturdays will miss out on the competition environment and much of the insight and motivation for the lengthy and ongoing development of their team's robot for this competition.
+Following some initial guidance, the activity is largely self directed and students will get out what they put in.
+Students organise themselves into teams and once they have proved their focus and reliability, they are able to take their teams gear home to work, such as on weekends when build sessions at parent homes can be arranged.
+Parental involvement in the team is welcomed.
+No experience is required as there is an enormous wealth of resources, tutorials and forums that students can access to help each other with all manner of problems.
+This self directed problem solving and learning is a critical part of the activity.
+Students are also able to pursue their own interests in competitions other than VEX or their own project work.

 Membership Subscription Details

-- $200 per year plus uniform if desired (approx $55) charged to students school account until advised otherwise.
-(A school PE shirt with jeans is perfectly acceptable for uniform which is generally only worn at major competitions and displays)
+- $300 per year plus uniform if desired (approx $55) charged to students school account until advised otherwise.
+(A school PE shirt with jeans is perfectly acceptable for uniform which is generally only worn at major competitions and displays).
+This fee covers the maintenance and replacement of equipment and the registration of all the schools teams in the global VEX competition and the entry fee to the NZ National Competition.

 - Students will be refunded in full if they withdraw from K Force within the first month.

-- Students will receive half refunds if they terminate K Force prior to the end of Term 3.
+- Students will receive half refunds if they terminate K Force prior to the beginning of Term 3.

-- For students pursuing project work or competitions other than the VEX Robotics competition the subscription will be negotiated.
+- For students pursuing project work or competitions other than the VEX Robotics competition the subscription can be negotiated.

 K Force is a largely a self-funding activity run by volunteers and is always seeking sponsorship, helpers and fundraising opportunities.
 If you would like to help at all we would obviously be very interested.